McGehee School District: Attendance area

 In Desha County, the district includes: McGehee, Arkansas City, Reed, Watson, and that county's portion of Tillar.
 It also includes the unincorporated area of Rohwer, and Rosedale.
 The district also extends into Drew County, where it includes that county's portion of Tillar.

 Schools

-The schools are McGehee Elementary School (prekindergarten through grade 6), McGehee Jr. High School (grades 7 through 8), and McGehee high School (grades 9 through 12).
-Both schools and the district are accredited by the Arkansas Department of Education (ADE) and AdvancED.
+The schools are McGehee Elementary School (prekindergarten through grade 6), McGehee Jr. High School (grades 7 through 8), and McGehee High School (grades 9 through 12).
+The schools and the district are accredited by the Arkansas Department of Education (ADE) and AdvancED.

 Previously the middle school division was called Conner Junior High School.
 After the acquisition of the Delta Special School District, the McGehee district continued to operate Delta Elementary School and Delta High School.
 After the acquisition of the Arkansas City School District, it operated the Arkansas City campus as a K-6 school.
 By October 2005 the district no longer operated the Arkansas City facility, and the Delta campus became elementary only.
 The Delta campus housed the district's Alternative Learning Environment (ALE) program.
 By October 2006 the Delta campus was no longer in operation.